 Many students when they see their classmates' names on the Chess Ladders think, "I could beat that person."
 Then, they show up to chess club and participate in Chess Ladder Competition.

-Scholastic Chess Tournaments introduce students to more serious competition with chess players from other schools beyond their own chess club.
+Scholastic Chess Tournaments introduce students to more serious competition with chess players from other schools.
 Field trips to scholastic tournaments give students a sense of belonging--an opportunity to be part of a "team!"
 Ratings!
 At United States Chess Federation (USCF) sponsored tournaments, students earn USCF ratings.

 Bughouse Chess is a fun way to unwind after a period of studying or playing standard chess, but a bad way to prepare for a serious competition.
 Bughouse Chess is fun, festive and addictive!
 And, FUN!
 Students sometimes like to wear costumes for Bughouse Chess!
 Advantages include fun, excitement, team play, piece placement, attacking flight squares and checkmate patterns...